abrik1/py-install/README.md

 # what is install?

-> ### `install` is a command line utility for GNU based OSes which copies a file with specific permissions
+> ### `install` is a command line utility for GNU based OSes which copies a file with specific permissions.
+It is useful to make package managers.

 # syntax:-